 Installments receivable resulting from product sales under the upfront revenue model are discounted to present value at prevailing market rates at the date the contract is signed, taking into consideration the customer's credit rating.
 The finance element is recognized using the effective interest method over the relevant license term and is classified as interest income.
-Installments receivable are classified as current and non-current in our consolidated balance sheets based on the maturity date of the related installment.
-Non-current installments receivable consist of receivables with a due date greater than one year from the period-end date.
 Current installments receivable consist of invoices with a due date of less than one year but greater than 45 days from the period-end date.
 Once an installments receivable invoice becomes due within 45 days, it is reclassified as a trade accounts receivable in our consolidated balance sheets.
-As a result, we did not have any past due installments receivable as of June 30, 2015.
+As a result, we did not have any past due installments receivable as of June 30, 2016.